-The converter charges house batteries while 120-volt external power is connected.
-The converter will automatically "sense" the condition of the battery.
-If it is below "full charge", the Charging Section will start charging the batteries.
+The inverter/charger charges Pure DC battery while 120-volt external power is connected.
+The inverter/charger will automatically "sense" the condition of the battery.
+A secondary engine alternator will charge the Pure DC battery while the vehicle is running.
+If it is below "full charge", the Charging Section will start charging the battery.

-If the house batteries have been extremely discharged, they will accept charge at a relatively high amperage rate.
-If they are only slightly discharged, they will charge at a lower amperage rate.
-The rate of charge will decrease as the batteries reach "full charge", then will continue "trickle" charging at a very low amperage rate.
+If the Pure DC battery has been extremely discharged, it will accept charge at a relatively high amperage rate.
+If it is only slightly discharged, it will charge at a lower amperage rate.
+The rate of charge will decrease as the battery reaches "full charge".
 If your battery does not charge as described above, it is possible the battery is defective.